syahir-37/vprofile/README.md

 - db_backup.sql file is a mysql dump file.we have to import this dump to mysql db server
 - > mysql -u <user_name> -p accounts < db_backup.sql

-# project structure:

-- this is multi tier server setup on local environment using vagrant and docker.
-- follow the instruction on `local-server/instruction.md` file to setup the server.
-- update the files in according your setup and versioning of the tech stack.